Solo Mining vs Pool Mining — Which Is More Profitable?

 You should solo mine if:

-• You can tolerate variance — long stretches without payout don’t bother you
+• You can tolerate variance — long stretches without payout don’t rattle you

-• You value non-custodial design — you don’t want any third party holding your earned BCH/BTC/etc.
+• You value non-custodial design and don’t want any third party holding your earned coins

 • You prefer fewer, larger taxable events over many small ones

-• You enjoy the jackpot psychology — the “any block could be the block” dopamine is appealing
+• You enjoy the jackpot psychology — the “any block could be the block” appeal

-• You have diversified income — solo mining isn’t your sole financial cashflow
+• You have diversified income — solo mining isn’t your sole cashflow

 You should pool mine if:

-• Your hashrate is too small for solo on any chain (e.g., a single Bitaxe targeting BTC for the lottery is fine; targeting BTC as primary income source is not)
+• Your hashrate is too small to be your primary income on any chain (a single Bitaxe on BTC is fine for the lottery, not as a paycheck)

-• You need steady cashflow — mining is your full-time business and you have rent/payroll obligations
+• You need steady cashflow — mining is your business and you have rent or payroll obligations

-• You’re fine with custody risk in exchange for daily payouts
+• You’re comfortable accepting custody risk in exchange for daily payouts

 Hybrid: split your hashrate